Framework Comparison

 Best For

 Developers who want transparent, debuggable agents without framework overhead.
-Ideal for single-agent applications, tool-use agents, and teams that prefer to build orchestration logic themselves rather than learning a complex framework.
+Single-agent tool-use applications.
+Teams that prefer building orchestration themselves rather than learning complex framework abstractions.

 LangChain